Rent Calculator

 Questions and Answers

-What is the 30 percent rule?
+What is the 30 percent rule and is it still relevant today?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.